✨ One of my faves! ✨

 – Beautiful art style

-– Attention to detail, including weather and time of day
+– Little details, like weather and time of day

 – Overall just fantastic!